Dong-Bowei/Dong-Bowei/README.md

 - 👋 Hi, I’m @Dong-Bowei
-- 👀 I’m interested in econometrics and macroeconomics
+- 👀 I’m interested in Urban Economics and Environmental Economics
-- 🌱 I’m currently learning economics
 - 📫 How to reach me boweidon@ou.edu

 <!---